Deane Rykerson

-Deane Rykerson is an American politician and architect from Maine.
+Deane Rykerson (born 18 December 1950) is an American politician and architect from Maine.
 A Democrat, Rykerson was first elected to the Maine House of Representatives in 2012.
 He represented District 151, which includes southern York County Kittery.
 An architect by training, Rykerson earned Bachelor of Arts degrees at Stony Brook University in New York in 1972 and Boston Architectural College in 1989 as well as a Masters in Architecture from Harvard University in 1996.